-Savoring the Moment: A Quick Guide to Mindful Eating
+Savoring the Moment: Practice Mindful Eating

 The ideas and suggestions written below are provided for general educational purposes only and should not be construed as medical advice or care.
 Always seek the advice of a physician or other qualified health provider before beginning any physical fitness or health- and nutrition-related activity.

 Mindfulness has become something of a buzzword, but it’s too real a concept to be dismissed as trendy, because in today’s society, this can be a difficult yet seriously beneficial practice.
+And as we navigate our personal and professional lives during an ongoing pandemic, even the briefest moments of mindfulness can make a positive impact on our wellbeing.

 To be mindful is to be fully present in the moment, to pay deliberate (and non-judgmental) attention to our thoughts, feelings, and physical environment.
 Being mindful requires we not dwell on the past or anticipate the future.